shirshendulayek/Overburden-Dump-Slope-Stability-using-ML/README.md

-# Artificial Intelligence based Tool for the Stability Assessment of Overburden Dump Slope
+# Slope Stability Analysis of Overburden Dump Slope using ML/DL

 ## Problem Statement
 Existing softwares to analyse slope stability are expensive with very high computation cost and high computation time.